lanl-aea/waves/docs/quickstart.rst

 tutorials and this quickstart describe the computational engineering workflow through simulation execution.
 Using a single project definition file requires `SCons`_ techniques that differ between the quickstart ``SConstruct`` file and the project definition files, ``SConstruct`` and ``SConscript``, found in the full tutorials.
-Consequently, this quickstart will use a separate name for the project definition file, ``quickstart_SConstruct``, to allow the tutorials and this quickstart to share a common tutorial directory.
+Consequently, this quickstart will use a separate name for the project definition file, ``waves_quickstart_SConstruct``, to allow the tutorials and this quickstart to share a common tutorial directory.

 * :ref:`tutorialsconstruct`